kosar/howto/doorbell.md

   time.sleep(1)
 ```

 The program first imports the necessary libraries (RPi.GPIO and time) and sets up the GPIO pins.
 It then defines a callback function that will be called whenever the doorbell is pressed.
-This function simply prints a message to the console, but you can insert code here to trigger any desired response (e.g. send a notification, activate a connected device).
+This function simply prints a message to the console; insert code here to trigger any desired response (e.g. send a notification, activate a connected device).

 The program then sets up an event detect on the doorbell pin, using the add_event_detect function from the RPi.GPIO library.
 This function tells the raspberry pi to listen for a falling edge (a transition from high to low) on the specified pin, and to call the doorbell_callback function whenever it detects one.
 The bouncetime parameter specifies the minimum amount of time that must pass between successive calls to the callback function.